Evidence Hub case studies (department login required)

 This is the third in a series of interactive papers from Digital Learning Now! that provide specific guidance on the adoption of Common Core Standards and the shift to personal digital learning.
 The paper documents important learnings from the USA experience.
 The recommendations are written for policy writers and school and district personnel as they work to bring school districts up to speed and make them ready for online assessments and learning.

-This preview from New Media Consortium identifies six key trends, six significant challenges, and six important developments in education technology that will be featured in this year's full report.
+This preview from New Media Consortium identifies 6 key trends, 6 significant challenges, and 6 important developments in education technology that will be featured in this year's full report.

 Using computers widens the achievement gap in writing, a federal study finds

-The research arm of the United States of America Department of Education found that fourth-grade students with low digital capability did poorly in writing tests given by computer (The Hechinger Report).
+The research arm of the United States of America Department of Education found that 4-grade students with low digital capability did poorly in writing tests given by computer (The Hechinger Report).
 Students with good ICT skills performed better.
-The research involved 10,000 fourth-grade students who completed two 30-minute writing assignments.
+The research involved 10,000 4-grade students who completed two 30-minute writing assignments.

 Arizona State University Professor Steve Graham says 'Your familiarity with the tool makes a difference.'
 'They actually do better writing by hand if they're less experienced [with computers].
 And if they're more experienced, then there may actually be an advantage toward writing on the computer.'